- Reporting to Reinier Van Mourik (Senior Scientist, Software & Data Science).

 - K. Seshia Research Excellence Award, IIT Bombay (2022) – Given to the best Master's thesis in Physics for research originality and rigor.

-- Received the Physics Excellence Award from the Department of Physics at the University of California San Diego.
+- Physics Excellence Award, Department of Physics, University of California San Diego.

 - Institute Academic Prizes, IIT Bombay (2019, 2021) – Annual award for the highest GPA in the Physics Department.